jonegil/gui-with-gio/egg_timer/09_egg_as_egg.md

 We're now at the center of our egg.
 This is where the path begins, ```eggPath.Begin( )```

 From here we rotate a full 360 degrees and continue drawing the outline of the Egg.
 We use the math for a [Hügelschäffer Egg](https://mathcurve.com/courbes2d.gb/oeuf/oeuf.shtml), as presented on Torben Jansen's [excellent interactive blog](https://observablehq.com/@toja/egg-curve).
-The formula receives an angle, from 0 to 360, calculates an approporiate distance from center and returns the outline as a point.
+The formula receives an angle, from 0 to 360, calculates an appropriate distance from center and returns the outline as a point.
 Math is fun!

 ![Hügelschäffer egg](09_torben_jansen.gif)